kpishere/SPIButtonController_BBB/README.md

 ```
 Error: SPI device not found: /dev/spidev0.0
 ```

+## Klipper API Integration

+This project includes support for sending commands to a Klipper API server alongside traditional system commands.
+Key points:

+- **Klipper API support**: An optional `klipper` section can be added to the YAML configuration (see `src/config.rs`).
+Fields:
+  - **base_url**: Base URL for the Klipper API server, e.g. `http://127.0.0.1:7125/`
+  - **api_key**: Optional token or API key (currently not automatically applied as a header; extend `send_klipper_command` in `src/command.rs` if needed)

+- **Command types**:
+  - **System commands**: Existing behavior — any shell command in the `command` field is executed locally.
+  - **Klipper commands**: Commands that start with the prefix `klipper:` are sent to the Klipper API server via HTTP.
+    - Syntax: `klipper:METHOD|<JSON_PARAMS>`
+    - Example: `klipper:printer.gcode.script|{"script":"G28"}`

+- **Request/response flow**:
+  1. When a Klipper command is triggered, the daemon generates a UUID `request_id` and immediately sends an `Issued` event (containing `request_id` and trigger metadata) into the internal response queue.
+  2. The Klipper request is posted as a JSON-RPC-like object to the configured `klipper.base_url` with the provided method and params.
+  3. When the HTTP response arrives, an `EventResponse` is queued with the `request_id`, success status, HTTP status code, and parsed response body.
+  4. The main loop maintains a `pending` map of `request_id -> trigger_info` and uses it to correlate responses to the originating button trigger.
+Once correlated, the mapping is removed and the response is logged.

+- **Files involved**:
+  - `src/config.rs` — defines `KlipperConfig` and adds optional `klipper` field to `Config`.
+  - `src/command.rs` — provides `EventMessage` enum, `EventResponse` struct, and `send_klipper_command` async function (uses `reqwest` for HTTP and `serde_json` for JSON handling).
+  - `src/daemon.rs` — accepts an optional response sender, emits `Issued` events before dispatching Klipper requests, and preserves system-command behavior.
+  - `src/main.rs` — creates the response queue, tracks pending requests in a map, and correlates incoming responses to original triggers.

+- **Build & run**: Build with `cargo build --release` and run with a config path.
+If using `klipper:` commands, ensure `klipper.base_url` is configured.

+- **Notes & extensions**:
+  - If your Klipper server requires authentication, extend `send_klipper_command` to add auth headers using `api_key`.
+  - Consider adding retries, timeouts, or persistence for the `pending` map if durability across daemon restarts is required.

 Solution:
 - Check if SPI kernel module is loaded: `lsmod | grep spi`